-Earlier this year, the Babson MBA was named No. 2 worldwide for Career Progress by Financial Times.
+Earlier this year, Financial Times named the Babson MBA No. 3 worldwide for Career Progress.

-Babson’s small size means that students, faculty, and career advisors have the flexibility to co-create a tailored experience to help students achieve their professional goals throughout their academic process.
+Babson’s small size means that students, faculty, and career advisors have the flexibility to co-create a tailored experience to help students achieve their professional goals.

 “Employers continually tell us that Babson graduate students are scrappy and can deal well with ambiguity,” said Cheri Paulson, senior director of Babson’s Graduate Center for Career Development.
 “What that means for the employer is that our students are not afraid to do whatever it takes to get the job done.
 They are motivated by making an impact … they dig in, and solve problems by taking action.”

 “Being No. 1 in Entrepreneurship 27 years in a row is an impressive achievement unmatched in any other specialty ranking,” added Keith Rollag, dean of the F.W.
 Olin Graduate School of Business at Babson.
 “Given our closest competitors each year are Stanford, MIT, and Harvard, we are proud to be the small school underdog that has built a world-class reputation around entrepreneurship.
 We are constantly innovating to not only improve how we study and teach entrepreneurship, but how we can help other institutions do the same.
 Our mission is to develop entrepreneurial leaders of all kinds who drive economic and social change everywhere, because entrepreneurship is one of the most powerful ways to make our world a better place.”